-For many of us, the idea of working from home during the coronavirus outbreak will provide more freedom but also more distraction.
-It’s a concept that many of us are unfamiliar with.
+For many of us, the idea of working from home is a concept that many of us are unfamiliar with.
 Use these tips for working from home.

 Create a Work Space to Work from Home

 As we transition to working from home, we will have to create a workspace.
 The easiest thing to do is to transition into your home office, but some of us will have to create a new space.
 Finding space that can function as your personal workstation can be especially challenging if you have limited space.
 Find a spot in your home that will provide comfort and limit distractions.

 It may be difficult to use public spaces such as the library or a coffee shop due to the spread of the coronavirus but check with your local city and county governments on restrictions if you work better from home.

 The transition can be hard.
 It can be difficult to maintain a routine when you do not have to get up at the same time or you do not have the same schedule of daily meetings or a commute.
 You’ll now be presented with different distractions and interruptions that you didn’t have at your office such as kids, pets, and binging your favorite shows.